 If insomnia is a product of hyperarousal (rather than too little propensity to sleep), and this is certainly the case for some percentage of the population, then relaxation should help.
 People who demonstrate signs of stress or tension during the day should be good candidates for relaxation.

 This is a bit of reverse psychology the insomniac can play on himself.
 The person lies in bed and practices good sleep hygiene but tries to remain awake.
 This can help the sleeper get around a mental block to drifting off to sleep.
 It works for some people.

 CBT for Patients with Chronic Pain

 Pain causes insomnia and sleeplessness can increase the subjective level of pain.
-This is almost always secondary insomnia and the patient will likely be on other medication, but a recent study has found CBT is particularly effective in alleviating insomnia in those with chronic pain.
+A recent study has found CBT is particularly effective in alleviating insomnia in those with chronic pain.
 The improvements in sleep duration persisted six months after therapy even when the pain continued.

 Sleep medication with CBT?